CQCL/hugr/specification/hugr.md

     In fully qubit-counted contexts programs take in a number of qubits as input and return the same number, with no discarding.
 See [quantum extension](#quantum-extension) for more.

   - The next class is ``CopyableType``, i.e. types holding ordinary classical data, where values can be copied (and discarded, the 0-ary copy).
 This allows multiple (or 0) outgoing edges from an outport; also these types can be sent down Static edges.
+Note dataflow inputs (Value and Static) always require a single a connection.

   - The final class is ``EqType``: these are copyable types with a well-defined notion of equality between values.
 (While *some* notion of equality is defined on